wisyr/todoApp/README.md

 # todoApp
 Simple todo app in AngularJS.
+While coding this app, I've learned how to use smooth animations and how to code your own directives in AngularJS.